guhmerces/invoice-divisor/README.md

 # InvoiceDivisor

-This small application make the most egalitarian possible division of an invoice value for the emails received.
+This small application makes the most egalitarian possible division of an invoice value for the emails received.

-For my first week learning Elixir, I thought it was a great idea to start with this challenge.
+For my first week learning Elixir, I thought it was a great idea to start with this challenge I found.
 Before anything, it was very fun and a opportunity to learn a little about this eloquent language.

 ## Considerations